A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

-Fig.~\ref{fig:indoor} compares the tone mapping results of Reinhard05~\cite{reinhard2005dynamic}, WLS~\cite{farbman2008edge}, LLF~\cite{paris2011local}, Bruce14~\cite{BRUCE201412}, Liang18~\cite{liang2018hybrid}, Vinker21~\cite{vinker2021unpaired}, Yang21~\cite{yang2021deep}, and our method on a ``Windowsill'' HDR scene.
+Fig.~\ref{fig:indoor} compares the tone mapping results of Reinhard05~\cite{reinhard2005dynamic}, WLS~\cite{farbman2008edge}, LLF~\cite{paris2011local}, Bruce14~\cite{BRUCE201412}, Liang18~\cite{liang2018hybrid}, Vinker21~\cite{vinker2021unpaired}, Yang21~\cite{yang2021deep}, and PS-TMO on a ``Windowsill'' HDR scene.
 Most TMOs are incapable of fully reproducing the details outside the windows.
 Among them, LLF does a better job in this at the cost of a relatively dark appearance.
 The result by Liang18~\cite{liang2018hybrid} is a little blurry due to the $\ell_{0}$-flattening.
 DNN-based methods Vinker21~\cite{vinker2021unpaired} and Yang21~\cite{yang2021deep} suffer from both color and contrast problems.
-In contrast, the result of our method looks more natural and engaging with rich details.
+In contrast, the result of PS-TMO looks more natural and engaging with rich details.